tomaszczerwonka/spring-data-rest-examples/README.md

 * **relation-data**
     + shows how to expose data realated to each other, list them, add items, delete data with REST API
     + custom data validation
+    + using @RestResource annotation
+    + custom description for ALPS